naveen-araganji/30-day-rtl-design-challenge/README.md

 - GitHub

 ## Goal
-To strengthen RTL design and verification skills for VLSI / RTL design roles.
+To strengthen RTL design and verification skills for VLSI.